Artichokes, Myths and Legends

 quality artichoke tea!

-climate similar to Sicily, favourable to growing artichokes, and so began the cultivation of the globe artichoke in the United States.
+a climate similar to Sicily, therefore favourable conditions for growing artichokes.
+So began the cultivation of the globe artichoke

-There is evidence that the globe artichokes were present in Australia in the 1800s.
+There is evidence that globe artichokes were present in Australia in the 1800s.
 The Cook and the Curator - Eat Your History from

 Sydney Living Museums, have an excellent blog regarding the history of artichokes.
 They found that they were advertised for sale in

-Herald on November 15, 1905 named ‘A French was to Dress Crown Artichokes'.
+Morning Herald on November 15, 1905 named ‘A French was to Dress Crown Artichokes'.

 For centuries the Europeans have used artichokes as a natural substitute to rennet to help coagulate milk and manufacture cheese.